 The water channels also capture and store rain and provide needed irrigation, especially in dry seasons to the people living along the mountains and highlands.
 Amunas cost less to build because of the abundance of natural materials around and maintenance can be done by the communities.

 Peruvians also find much value and benefits in restoring their ‘bofedales’ or wetlands.
 These high Andean wetlands contain peat.

-In highly urban areas with a lot of buildings, creating green roofs, planting vegetations, will help retain water and even purify it, regulate heat and evaporation, and encourage ecosystems to flourish.
+In highly urban areas with a lot of buildings, creating green roofs, and planting vegetation will help retain water and even purify it, regulate heat and evaporation, and encourage ecosystems to flourish.

-There are many benefits in implementing blue-green infrastructure management to adapt to climate change.
-They are low-cost and provides almost instant results, the article advises.
+There are many benefits to implementing blue-green infrastructure management to adapt to climate change.
+They are low-cost and provide almost instant results, the article advises.